rosald/frontend-publish-management/README.md

 1. move ./server/site.db.template.json to ./site.db.json

-2. change "sitea" and "sitea.path" as needed ( "sitea" is just a name, in case you have multiple sites. "sitea.path" is where assets will be uploaded, which will also be configured in nginx root )
+2. change "sitea" value as needed ( "sitea" is just a name, in case you have multiple sites. the value is where assets will be uploaded, which will also be configured in nginx root block)

 3. modify nginx config, add map config at top of http block